berzerk0/Probable-Wordlists/Real-Passwords/Real-Passwords-Infohashes.md

-# Real-Password Infohashes Containing Compressed Files
+# Real-Password Infohashes To Compressed Files
 Contains all the passwords, but __*no*__ files exclusively containing __*WPA-Length*__ lines.